Exponential growth of homotopy groups of suspended finite complexes: Appendix: The homotopy groups have at most exponential growth

 \section{Appendix: The homotopy groups have at most exponential growth}

-The upper bound of the size of the homotopy groups was determined by Henn \cite{Henn} using the unstable Adams spectral sequence (or Bousfield-Kan spectral sequence) where he considered the radius of convergence of the generating function of homotopy groups.
-Here we reprove the result directly as a comparison to our previous results.
-We start with the construction of the unstable Adams spectral sequence. \begin{definition} Given any group $G$ and a fixed prime number $p$, the \textit{lower $p$-central series} of $G$ is the filtration
+The upper bound of the size of the homotopy groups was determined by Henn \cite{Henn} using the unstable Adams spectral sequence (or Bousfield-Kan spectral sequence) where he considered the radius of convergence of the generating function of homotopy groups, and used a cohomological spectral sequence of Miller to study the $E_2$-page of BKSS.
+Here we reprove the result directly by using the lambda algebra description of the $E_1$-page.
+The treatment here also serves as a comparison to that in the proof of our previous results. \begin{definition} Given any group $G$ and a fixed prime number $p$, the \textit{lower $p$-central series} of $G$ is the filtration

 where

 and $[x_1,x_2\ldots, x_l]=[[\ldots[x_1,x_2]\ldots], x_l]$ denotes the iterated commutator. \end{definition} If $G$ is a free group, then there is an isomorphism of restricted Lie algebras

 between the direct sum of the quotients of subsequent terms in the lower $p$-central series and the free restricted Lie algebra over the abelianization of $G$, where for the restricted Lie structure of the direct sum, the bracket is the commutator operation and the $p$-th power morphism is derived from the power morphism in the group $G$.